Building and Geomview under Windows

 geomview -noopengl (or configure before compiling without specifying

-At this point, it may be preferable to run VirtualBox, install a debian-based Linux such as Ubuntu from a downloaded ISO disk image, then
+At this point, it is preferable to run VirtualBox, install a debian-based Linux such as Ubuntu from a downloaded ISO disk image, then

-sudo apt-get install geomview (which is also in the Synaptic package manager) and install the SaVi package.
+sudo apt-get install geomview (which is also in the Synaptic package manager) and install the Debian/Ubuntu SaVi package.
+Do turn on 3D acceleration in VirtualBox.

 Questions about installing Geomview under Cygwin can be taken to the Cygwin and Geomview users mailing lists.

 - Install cygwin and its packages using the net installer you can download from http://www.cygwin.com/.
-Along with all the packages installed by default, you will need to install a minimum of:
+Along with all the packages installed by default, you will need to install a minimum of the following packages.
+You can also search package contents for needed files to check that you have the pacakges you need for a missing file:

 - Under the Devel category: